fred-o/woodchipper/README.md

 This project was [born out of rage][blog1]; I was fed up with the Java logging frameworks and decided to do something drastic about it.

-This utility uses bytecode manipulation to remove all references to [Log4J][log4j] logging statements from any jar file:
+This utility uses bytecode manipulation to remove all traces of [Log4J][log4j] from any jar file:

  * `log()` and `warn()` becomes `System.out.println()`
  * `error()` and `fatal()` becomes `System.err.println()`
+ * all other log statements are discarded
+ * `log4j.properties` is removed

 ## Installation